From start to finish: Tips for a successful locums assignment

 “There are so many companies out there, and you want to know that they're going to take care of you,” says Dr. Sloan.

 When choosing a locum tenens recruiter, make sure to look for someone who is honest, reliable, responsive, and knowledgeable about your specialty.
-You’ll want someone you can trust to find you a job that’s good for you, not good for the agency’s bottom line.
-You will also want someone who has a team ready to help you throughout every step of your locums journey.
+You’ll want someone you can trust to find a job that’s good for you, not good for the agency’s bottom line.

-“You want to be able to have an after-hours person, especially if you’re a woman traveling by yourself,” Dr. Sloan adds.
+"You want to be able to have an after-hours person, especially if you’re a woman traveling by yourself,” Dr. Sloan adds.
 “Not just the regular person who does your contracting, but a travel team too.
 CompHealth’s travel team has been central to making my life easier.
 And as I get into a groove, they know my routine.
-I’ve worked with other companies and it was hit or miss.
+I’ve worked with other companies, and it was hit or miss.
 That makes a difference of who you're going to come back to, because if I’m not comfortable, I’m not going to work with them.”

 By partnering with the right locums agency, you’ll have a team to take care of all the details for you — helping with the paperwork, booking travel, getting your housing in order — and everything in between.